World Athletics freezes Russia panels because of unpaid fine - WHIZ News

 Russia was fined $10 million by World Athletics in March, with $5 million suspended for two years, after the federation admitted to breaking anti-doping rules and obstructing an investigation.

-The Athletics Integrity Unit said fake documents were used under the previous management to give an athlete an alibi for missing a doping test.
+The Athletics Integrity Unit said fake documents were used under the previous management to give high jumper Danil Lysenko an alibi for missing a doping test.

+Russians with neutral status won six medals at last year’s world championships, including gold for Lasitskene in the high jump and for Sidorova in the pole vault.

+They need to have that status re-issued each year, but World Athletics hasn’t approved any applications in 2020.
+That’s because of the lack of competitions during the coronavirus pandemic and World Athletics’ desire to review the system after the case involving Lysenko, who held neutral status.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports